danieltjewett/gms-tasks/tasks/shift-positions/readme.md

 * `copyRoomPattern` - the name of the rooms you want to shift instances positions from.
 Everything after the last character of this string becomes a wildcard character.
 For example,
 * `left` - how much to move all the instances to the left by
 * `top` - how much to move all the instances to the top by
-* `gridSize` - how big of a grid our tiles are on for our project
-* `gridSize` - how big of a grid our tiles are on for our project
 * `ignoreRooms` - an array of rooms to be excluded from the shift-positions command

 ## Running